Maurice Smith (cornerback)

-Maurice Bernard Smith (born June 14, 1995) is an American football safety for the Vegas Vipers of the XFL.
+Maurice Bernard Smith (born June 14, 1995) is an American professional football safety.
 He played college football at Alabama and Georgia.

-High school career
+Early life

 Smith attended John Foster Dulles High School in Sugar Land, Texas.
 He would play on the school's football team.
 He was a consensus four-star cornerback, he played in the Under Armour All-American Game, and was ranked as the No. 5 cornerback in the class of 2013.
 Smith committed to Alabama over offers from Arkansas, Florida, LSU, Nebraska, Ohio State, Texas, Texas A&M, and Utah, among others.

 College career

 Smith played for Alabama from 2013 to 2015 and transferred to Georgia in 2016 as a graduate transfer.
 In his only season as a Bulldog, he was named team captain.
 He finished the season with 50 total tackles, three passes defended, two interceptions and two forced fumbles.

 Professional career

 Miami Dolphins

 Smith signed with the Miami Dolphins as an undrafted free agent on May 5, 2017.
 He was placed on the reserve/non-football illness list on December 2, 2017.

 On September 3, 2018, Smith was waived by the Dolphins and was re-signed to the practice squad.
 He was promoted to the active roster on September 18, 2018.
 He was waived again on October 29, 2018, and re-signed to the practice squad.
 He was promoted back to the active roster on December 21, 2018.

 On August 31, 2019, Smith was waived by the Dolphins.